 4. Click OK to apply the settings and to close the properties page.

 NOTE.
-Although it is not recommended, you can attach a second monitor after the analyzer is powered on; however, after connecting, you will still need to enable the Extended Desktop from the Intel Extreme Graphics 2M control panel.
+You can attach a second monitor after the analyzer is powered on; however, after connecting, you will still need to enable the Extended Desktop from the Intel Extreme Graphics 2M control panel.

 Inspecting the Instrument